Avanade/Beef/docs/Database-Cdc-Config.md

 `dataConstructor` | The access modifier for the generated CDC `Data` constructor.
 Valid options are: `Public`, `Private`, `Protected`.
 Defaults to `Public`.
 `databaseName` | The .NET database interface name.
 Defaults to `IDatabase`.
 `eventSubject` | The event subject.
 Defaults to `ModelName`.
 Note: when used in code-generation the `CodeGeneration.EventSubjectRoot` will be prepended where specified.
+`includeColumnsOnDelete` | The list of `Column` names that should be included (in addition to the primary key) for a logical delete.
+Where a column is not specified in this list its corresponding .NET property will be automatically cleared by the `CdcDataOrchestrator` as the data is technically considered as non-existing.
+**`excludeBackgroundService`** | The option to exclude the generation of the `BackgroundService` class (`XxxBackgroundService.cs`).
+Valid options are: `No`, `Yes`.

 <br/>